 St Ives September Festival: What to See & Do

 Every September, the town of St Ives comes alive with a vibrant celebration of art, music and culture.
-Now in its fifteen-day run (Saturday 13th to Saturday 27th September), the St Ives September Festival offers an inspiring mixture of exhibitions, performances, workshops, theatre, walks, comedy, poetry, films and more.
+Now in its fifteen-day run (Saturday 12th to Saturday 26th September 2026), the St Ives September Festival offers an inspiring mixture of exhibitions, performances, workshops, theatre, walks, comedy, poetry, films and more.

-If you’re thinking of attending, here are some of the top things to see and do – plus insider tips to help you soak up everything this festival has to offer.
+There is going to be more announced over the coming weeks, but if you’re thinking of attending, here are some of the top things to see and do – plus insider tips to help you soak up everything this festival has to offer.

 Top Things to See & Do